ks716/IT_workshop/README.md

 # IT_Workshop
 ## Website using HTML and CSS

-This is a repo which has a website made from scratch
+This is a repo which has a website made from scratch.

 ## File Structure